nathan-cannell/nathan-cannell/README.md

 # Hi, I'm Nathan Cannell 👋

-I'm a recent graduate from the University of Washington, where I earned my degree in Electrical and Computer Engineering.
-My passion lies at the intersection of hardware and software, especially in the world of embedded systems, hardware design and AI.
+I'm currently working as an Engineering Technician at Amazon Leo, where I work on phased-array antenna systems.
+My passion lies at the intersection of hardware and software — particularly embedded systems, hardware design, and AI for space applications.

 ---